Transverse Sensitivity Scale of Photons

 7. What This Means

-What we've done here is take well-established physics—Fresnel diffraction formulas that have been tested and confirmed for over two centuries—and extract a specific distance scale that's usually left implicit.
+What we’ve done here is take well-established physics—Fresnel diffraction formulas that have been tested and confirmed for over two centuries—and extract a specific distance scale that’s usually left implicit.
+The math shows that the approach to geometric optics (light traveling in straight lines) is oscillatory, not smooth.
+This is why we needed the envelope approach.

-To be clear about what we are and aren't claiming: we're NOT saying the photon physically extends 2 mm.
-We're NOT saying there's a force acting over 2 mm.
-We ARE saying that if you place an edge within 2 mm of the geometric path, the detection pattern changes measurably.
-That's an empirical fact embedded in the standard math.
+• We ARE saying that if you place an edge within 2 mm of the geometric path, the detection pattern changes measurably.
+That’s an empirical fact embedded in the standard math.

 8. Conclusions

+This paper had one goal: to extract a real-space distance scale from the mathematics of diffraction, and to show how photon detection statistics respond to boundary conditions in physical space.
 Using green light (500 nm wavelength) traveling 20 cm, with a 5% envelope threshold for negligibility, we get approximately 2.0 mm.
 This corresponds to about 4,000 wavelengths.

-For reference purposes going forward, we establish this as a "canonical anchor": under these specific conditions, the transverse sensitivity scale is 2.0 mm.
+For reference purposes going forward, we establish this as a “canonical anchor”: under these specific conditions, the transverse sensitivity scale is x* = 2.0 mm (one-sided).
+The two-sided span is 4.0 mm (approximately 8,000 wavelengths).

 References